danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ## Repository

-For more information, source code, etc., visit the [project repository][Repository].
+For more information, source code, etc., visit the [project repository][https://github.com/danielsaidi/ApiKit].

 ## License

 ApiKit is available under the MIT license.
-See the [LICENSE][License] file for more info.